 Copyright: © 2024 by the authors.
 Licensee MDPI, Basel, Switzerland.
-This article is an open access article distributed under the terms and conditions of the Creative Commons Attribution (CC BY) license (https:// creativecommons.org/licenses/by/ 4.0/). with other significant adults close to children, play an important role as primary sustainability educators in shaping children's attitudes and behaviors.
+This article is an open access article distributed under the terms and conditions of the Creative Commons Attribution (CC BY) license (https://creativecommons.org/license s/by/4.0/). values, attitudes, and behaviors towards sustainability [4].
+It was noted that families, along with other significant adults close to children, play an important role as primary sustainability educators in shaping children's attitudes and behaviors.
 Additionally, sustainability programs in both formal and informal educational settings offer families opportunities to engage in sustainability discussions and adopt new practices and ideas.